fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 dotnet run
 ```

+**Steps to Upload Nuget Package**:
+1. In Visual Studio, ensure the mode is set to "Release" and click on "Build".
+2. Next, click the Blazor Application, in this case named "BlazzorApp1".
+3. In the `bin/release` folder, the nupkg file should be visible.
+4. Now, go to the myget site, sign in, and click on the new feed to configure it with the package name.
+5. the "NuGet package" option should appear in the "Add Package" dropdown menu once configured.
+6. Select the NuGet package and add it from your local folder.
+7. Once uploaded, users can select the package and install it using the steps [above](/getting-started/blazor/your-first-chart-using-blazor#setup-using-nuget-package).

+More information on creating NuGet packages can be found [here](https://docs.myget.org/docs/walkthrough/getting-started-with-nuget).

 ## Create an application using FusionCharts
 Using FusionCharts, you can create your application.
 For starters, ensure you have `Node.js` and `Git` installed in your environment.

-To create a basic `column 2D` chart in your cshtml file, open your cshtml file and add the following code:
+To create a basic `column 2D` chart, open your cshtml file and add the following code:

 ```javascript
 <script src="~/fusioncharts/fusioncharts.js"></script>